 I started making homemade sausage a few years ago, learned the tips and tricks of the trade from countless butchers and then developed my own recipes.
 Use my guide and learn the steps.

-I've always been a foodie and following my passion for barbecue I've always wanted to tackle charcuterie of which I guess sausage can be counted as one discipline.
+I've always been a foodie and following my passion for barbecue I've always wanted to tackle charcuterie of which I guess making homemade sausage can be counted as one discipline.
 Moreover it would appear that many of us barbecue enthusiasts are (just like me) fascinated by charcuterie, especially making homemade sausage and home cured bacon.

 Following excellent feedback from many of my catering customers I also tried to sell my sausage commercially.
 This proved not to be financially viable because most people buy sausage when visiting their local butcher rather than from a dedicated sausage maker like me.
-Well you live and your learn.
+Well you live and you learn.

 Sausage making is pretty much as old as the hills.
 The word itself is derived from the Latin salsus meaning "seasoned with salt" so that puts us at least 2000 years ago.